C4FData/GettingCleaningData/CodeBook.md

 AllDataMeanSTD        this is the set of data that includes the activities, subjects, standard deviations (AllDataSTD) and means (AllDataMean) skinnyData            this is the melted dataset from the AllDataMeanSTD data.
 This includes the fields for activity, subject, variable and value tidyData              this is the data frame from calculating the mean for each combination of activity type, subject and measurement

+Data Transformations
+1.  training and testing sets were combined together using the rbind() function
+2.  make.names() function was used to create valid and unique variable names for the x data measurements.
+UNIQUE option was set to TRUE
+3.  x, y and subject datasets were combined using the cbind() function
+4.  the merge() function was used to join the previously combined data with the activity labels.
+The order of these activities is important as the merge will reorder the data and we need to ensure this all of the data is consistent.
+5.  the grep() function was used to determine all the variables that contained either the STD or MEAN strings
+6.  the melt() function from the reshape2 library was used to create a skinny dataset.
+The na.rm option was set to TRUE to eliminate any missing data.
+7.  the dcast() function was used calculate the mean for each subject, activity and measurement combination